oraichain/cosmos-sdk-kava/docs/spec/vesting/01_state.md

 * Periodic vesting, where coins begin to vest at `T'` and vest periodically according to number of periods and the vesting amount per period.
 The number of periods, length per period, and amount per period are configurable.

 ## Note
 The current specification does not allow for vesting accounts to be created with normal messages after genesis.
-All vesting accounts must be created at genesis, or as part of a manual network upgarde.
+All vesting accounts must be created at genesis, or as part of a manual network upgrade.
-The current specification only allows for _unconditional_ vesting (ie. there is no poossibility of reaching `T` and having coins fail to vest).
+The current specification only allows for _unconditional_ vesting (ie. there is no possibility of reaching `T` and having coins fail to vest).

 ## Vesting Account Types